-Professor Antoine’s UWI journey began in 1989, in the Faculty of Law, Cave-Hill as a Temporary Lecturer who became the inaugural Director and initiator of the successful Master of Law (LLM) programme, The UWI’s first multi-campus, hybrid delivery programme, launched in 2002.
-She was one of the youngest UWI lecturers to be appointed to the rank of Professor, in 2004, and the first sitting Dean of the Faculty of Law, St. Augustine, serving two terms.
+Professor Antoine’s UWI journey began in 1989, in the Faculty of Law, Cave-Hill, as a Temporary Lecturer who became the inaugural Director and initiator of the successful Master of Law (LLM) programme, The UWI’s first multi-campus, hybrid delivery programme, launched in 2002.
+She was one of the youngest UWI lecturers to be appointed to the rank of Professor in 2004, and was the first sitting Dean of the Faculty of Law, St. Augustine, serving two terms.
 In 2021, she was appointed Pro Vice-Chancellor, Graduate Studies and Research.
-The appointment as Campus Principal signals yet another pivotal milestone in her 32-year journey at the regional institution.

 A UWI alumna, a Cambridge Pegasus Fellow, an Oxford and Commonwealth Scholar, Professor Antoine holds a doctorate from Oxford University in Offshore Financial Law and has served as lead consultant to all of the Caribbean Community governments, Canada, UK, USA, and numerous international organisations, on a wide range of diverse issues.
 Her consultancies include the authoring of transformational reports on key issues of legal policy and development, drafting of new laws, advocacy, training and capacity-building of NGOs and the judiciary legal professionals.